Frequently Asked Questions

 One of the most important benefits of Southminster is the access to a variety of health services.
 No matter what your needs are, we’ve got the capacity to meet them on every level.
 At Southminster, you’ll have the security of a full continuum of care that includes home care, assisted living, memory support, skilled nursing, and physical rehabilitation.

-How will I know when I am ready to move to a retirement community?
+How will I know when I am ready to move to a Life Plan community?

-Obviously, making the move to a retirement community is a personal decision that needs to be made by every individual.
+Obviously, making the move to a Life Plan community is a personal decision that needs to be made by every individual.
 We suggest that people move while they are physically capable of making a move and mentally able to enjoy the lifestyle here at Southminster.

 May I customize my cottage or apartment?